hawk-acc/IATD---Web-Development-Back-End-/README.md

 ### Caching:
 #### Report on how would you implement caching strategies to handle a large number of courses efficiently.
+Let's imagine if we have big data containing a large number of courses in our app.
+Handling the high frequency of users' responses can be quite challenging.
+It could potentially slow down the server or make it crash.
-I would implement the in-memory caching that use either Redis or Memcached to cache frequently accessed data and reduce the load on database.
-Also, HTTP caching can be a great idea to enable client-side caching and reduce server load.
+We can implement HTTP caching that enables client-side caching and reduce server load.
-As well as CDN (Content Dynamic Network) can be used to allow the users to access the closest server in their geographical region.
+CDN (Content Dynamic Network) can be used to allow the users to access the closest server in their geographical region if more than one servers are implemented.

 #### Plan for cache invalidation
-To implement cache invalidation strategies, we need to ensure that cached data remains up to date.
-This can be achieved by setting conditions to remove cached items after a certain period of time or by using event-driven invalidation when data changes.
+In many cases, the cached data could not outdated due to the updated data occurred in the web application.
+In our example, the microcourses app might have some changes in the courses content due to renwer of learning outcome and description.
+The user might still have the out-of-date cached data stored in their computer.
+To achieve this cache invalidation strategies, we set the conditions to remove cached items after a certain period of time or by using event-driven invalidation when data changes, i.e. course update or course deletion.

 ### Load Balancing:
 #### Report on how would you distribute incoming requests across multiple instances of your Express server.
-I would use the splitting strategy also known as horizontal scaling, i.e. load balancers (e.g. NGINX, HAProxy) to distribute incoming requests across multiple instances of my Express server.
+As the web application grows, it would be thoughtful to have good strategies for handling the incoming requests across multiple instances of my Express server.
+* Use a load balancer to distribute requests
+	* Spread traffic evenly - prevent users' requests overloading
+ 	* Detect unhealthy instances - to avoid them from being used
+    * Improve reliability - Redundancy (the app stays online) & Automatic Failover (if the servers failed, it instantly reroutes to the healthy servers.
+Users never notice the failure.)

 ### High Availability:
 #### Report on how would you ensure high availability for your backend application, especially in disaster scenarios.